 Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 What to Serve with Black-eyed Peas

-It is a tradition in my home especially on New Year’s Day to serve black-eyed peas with collard greens and cornbread.
-This trinity can be served alongside fried chicken, smothered chicken, baked chicken, pork chops or pot roast.
-When it’s not the holiday, I love to eat black-eyed peas as a main dish with a side salad.
-However you choose to pair your black-eyed peas you will enjoy this tasty and satisfying dish.
+It is a tradition in my home, especially on New Year’s Day, to serve black-eyed peas with collard greens and cornbread.
+This trinity can be served alongside fried chicken, baked chicken, oxtails, pork chops or pot roast.

+Southern Black Eyed Peas Recipe – A Tradition of Good Luck